MohammedJumah/Kaggle-EDA/README.md

 # Kaggle-EDA
-EDA projects to showcase my aility to work on things like jupyter, R, SQL...etc.
+EDA projects to showcase my aility to work on things like Pandas, R, SQL...etc.